michael-collins/aa110-fa2014/README.md

-#ids110-fa2014
-##Interdisciplinary Digital Media Studio I
+##ids110-fa2014: Interdisciplinary Digital Media Studio I

-See syllabus.md for course details.
+1. See syllabus.md for course details

-Make sure to watch this git repo to be made aware of any changes.
+2. Create a git account and watch this git repo (button on top right) to be made aware of any changes